Middlesex County’s Parks and Open Space lands are protected and

 They collected thousands of pounds of litter

-and debris from along the Raritan River in Johnson Park and from the shores of
+and debris from along the Raritan River in Johnson Park, from along roadsides and from the shores of

 Raritan Bay Waterfront Park.
 Corporate volunteer groups planted

-pollinator-friendly trees and shrubs in Davidson’s Mill Pond Park.
+pollinator-friendly trees and shrubs in Ireland Brook Conservation Area, and made trail improvements at Van Dyke Farm.
 Girl Scouts and Boy Scouts

 time improving our forests, shorelines and wetlands through litter patrols and